 But form is critical.
 The dumbbell squat directly engages prime movers that span multiple joints, increasing the complexity of the movement and the potential for injury, so you’ll want to learn how to do it right.
-Read on to learn how to perform the dumbbell squat safely and effectively, as demonstrated by BODi trainer Lita Lewis.
+Read on to learn how to perform the dumbbell squat with proper form, as demonstrated by BODi trainer Lita Lewis.

 Dumbbell Squat: Step-by-Step Instructions